How to Follow Through on Goals (4-Phase Framework)

 Phase 1: Anchor (Weeks 1-2)

 The first phase closes the intention-action gap before it has time to open.
 Peter Gollwitzer’s research on implementation intentions provides the mechanism.
+BJ Fogg’s Tiny Habits method uses the same primitive under a different name, “After I [existing routine], I will [tiny behavior]” is just an implementation intention with a smaller dose.

 Implementation intentions are if-then plans that specify when, where, and how to act on a goal.
 By linking a specific situational cue to a planned response, they shift goal-directed behavior from conscious, effortful control to automatic responses.

-Gollwitzer, a psychologist at New York University, found that if-then plans – “if situation X arises, then I will do behavior Y” – dramatically improved goal attainment [3].
+Gollwitzer, a psychologist at New York University, found that if-then plans (“if situation X arises, then I will do behavior Y”) dramatically improved goal attainment [3].
 A meta-analysis he conducted with Sheeran across 94 independent studies and more than 8,000 participants found a medium-to-large effect size (d = 0.65) [4].
 Implementation intentions work by shifting goal-directed behavior from conscious, effortful control to automatic responses triggered by situational cues [3].

-Here’s what anchoring looks like in practice:
+Here is what anchoring looks like in practice:

 Vague Intention Anchored If-Then Plan